Tran325/Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot/README.md

-# Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot
+# Solana VNTR Sniper

-Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot is a high-performance Rust-based trading bot that specializes in real-time copy trading on Solana DEXs like Pump.fun and PumpSwap, using advanced transaction monitoring to snipe and replicate profitable trades instantly.
+A sophisticated Solana token trading bot designed for monitoring, buying, and selling tokens on Pump.fun and other DEXes with advanced trading strategies and real-time monitoring capabilities.

 ## Overview